content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/5-java-JDBC/2-java-jdbc-sample-code.md

 # 2. Sample Code

 -   This sample example can serve as a **template** when you need to create your own JDBC application in the future.
--   This sample code has been written based on the environment and database setup done in the previous chapter.
 -   Copy and paste the following example in FirstExample.java, compile and run as follows:

 ```java